ONSdigital/ons_mkdocs_theme/docs/building-your-site.md

 To configure your site to publish with GitHub Actions:

-1. On GitHub, navigate to your site's repository.
+1. On GitHub, navigate to your site's repository

 2. Under your repository name, click Settings.
 If you cannot see the "Settings" tab, select the dropdown menu, then click Settings.